A Brief History

 The Romans and Hadrian's Wall

-Although the Romans finally conquered England, Scotland proved to be somewhat of a problem.
+Although the Romans finally conquered England, Scotland proved to be a problem.

 Arrival of the Scotii

-Over the centuries many Irish (*Scotii), in order to escape the endless wars in their native land, had made the crossing to Cruithentuath (Gaelic for Pictland).
+Over the centuries many Irish (*Scotii), had made the crossing to Cruithentuath (Gaelic for Pictland).
 It was only the Dál Riata tribe however that managed to establish a firm foothold in spite of the fierce resistance of the Picts.
 It is said that, at some stage, the Dalriadic king (The "Rí na Dál Riata") called for help from Ireland and it was Fergus Mor Mac Earca with his brothers and their powerful following who in 498, the Roman legions had long since left, answered the call.
 Fergus moved for reasons of defence the royal seat of Dál Riata to Dunadd in Argyll.
 It was to become Scotland’s cradle.
-It would take another 350 years before Dál Riata and Pictland were finally to merge.
+It would take another 350 years before Dál Riata and Pictland were finally to merge and become 'Alba'.
+By the 11th century it was more commonly known as Scotia or Scotland, but it remains the Gaelic name for Scotland today.

 In Argyll there were four main kindreds (Cenéls) each with their own chief: